lionelmace/vpc-on-classic-vsi/vsi_is_network_security_options.md

 ## Using instance vNICs
 {: #using-instance-vnics}

 A virtual network interface card (vNIC) is used to connect a virtual server to a network.
-When you create a VSI instance, you can use a vNIC to assign multiple IP addresses.
+When you create a virtual server instance, you can use a vNIC to assign multiple IP addresses.
 The following list highlights how vNICs work with your instance.

 * You can create and assign up to 5 vNICs to each instance.
 Each vNIC will be assigned a private IP from the connected subnet and you can optionally attach a floating IP and security groups.
 * You can attach each vNIC to a subnet in the same zone.